ruby/www.ruby-lang.org/en/news/_posts/2014-05-31-stopped-mailing-list-temporarily.md

 We stopped the mailing lists on ruby-lang.org temporarily.

-Our mailing lists were attacked by spam bomb.
-We stopped following lists:
+Our mailing lists were attacked by a spam bomb.
+We stopped the following lists:

  * ruby-core
  * ruby-talk